 Rita left the Church and got back home.
 From that day onwards, every morning Rita would leave home in her car and double back to the house and conduct a thorough search of the house.

 She would search throughout the day till 5 PM in the evening.
-She stopped after 5 because Ajit could return anytime after 5 PM.
-Meanwhile Ajit’s behaviour became worse as the days wore on.
+She stopped after that because Ajit could return anytime after 5 PM.
+As days passed, Ajit’s behaviour became worse.
+He became the epitome of cruelty and he treated her like a slave.
 On the thirteenth day, she was searching the backyard.
 She was poking with a sharp Iron rod at the slabs of concrete and at one point the extremely sharp edge of the rod got stuck between two slabs.
 She applied pressure on the rod and the slab moved a little.
 She heaved at the rod with all her might and finally pried the entire slab loose.
 She looked down the gaping hole left in the place where the slab had been and saw a winding staircase going down.

 She climbed down the staircase and found herself in a large room.
 She found a light switch and turned it on.
 There was a dull glow from a small light bulb on the wall.
 So the electricity is still connected, she thought to herself.
 She looked around and what she saw made her draw her breath in sharply with wonder.
 There were sculptures all around the room.
 They were breathtakingly beautiful.
 There were small figurines and there were several large sculptures too.
 Some were sculptures of saints.
 Also present were sculptures of several Gods and Goddesses.
 All the sculptures had a black base on which they stood, and the front side of the base had a strange symbol painted on it.
 Was it some kind of a symbol connected to Satanism?
 Rita wondered.
 She took her smartphone out and listed out satanic symbols in Google.
 She found the symbol on the base of the sculptures was one of the symbols listed by Google as related to Satanism.

 There was one particular sculpture that attracted her attention.
 It was the sculpture of a Black Rose.
 Like the other sculptures, the base had the Satanic symbol painted on it.
 The whole sculpture was one solid piece and was made of some material which she could not identify.
 It was not too big or too small.
 She lifted it in her hands and realised it was heavy.
-She put it back in its place and decided that tomorrow she would meet Father Benedict and tell him to introduce her to the person who dealt with the paranormal for she was sure the sculpture of the Black Rose had something to do with Ajit’s change in personality.
+Suddenly it occurred to Rita that Ajit’s change in behaviour had begun only after he had mentioned seeing a black rose, and being pricked by a thorn from the Rose tree that bore it.
+She put the statue back in its place and decided that tomorrow she would meet Father Benedict and tell him to introduce her to the person who dealt with the paranormal.
+She was sure now that the sculpture of the Black Rose had something to do with Ajit’s change in personality.

 She climbed up the staircase forgetting to switch off the light, and before she could put the concrete slab back in its place, she could hear a car.
 She realised Ajit was coming back early that day.
 She did not have time to switch off the light or put the slab back in its position.
 She just left things as they were and ran back helter-skelter to the kitchen, just managing to shut the door to the backyard.
 She did not have the time to bolt the door.
 She could only hope that Ajit did not take it into his head to visit the backyard.
 When Ajit came back into the house she smiled at him.
 He smirked back.
 They had an early dinner that night and as usual Ajit lifted her and took her to bed.